-It’s eerily easy to get addicted to nicotine.
+It’s easy to get addicted to nicotine.
 When you took your first drag of a cigarette, within 10 seconds the nicotine was in your brain, triggering that happy, euphoric feeling every smoker knows.
 But as the nicotine wears off, so does that happy feeling; leaving you with the urge to pull out that lighter and have another smoke.
-It only takes a few times for this physical reaction to change the chemistry of your brain, and before you know it, you’re addicted – needing more and more nicotine to get the same effect.
+It doesn’t take long for this physical reaction to change the chemistry of your brain, and before you know it, you’re addicted – needing more and more nicotine to get the same effect.

 Unfortunately, when you make the decision to quit smoking, your cigarette cravings don’t quit with you.
 So you’ll need to be prepared to go through nicotine withdrawal for the first few weeks of your quit.
-Thankfully, a nicotine patch like NicoDerm CQ can help prevent the urge to smoke all day long.
-Learn how NicoDerm CQ can help here.
+Thankfully, a nicotine replacement therapy like Nicorette® or NicoDerm® CQ® doubles your chances of quitting.
+Learn how they can help here.

 It may sound tough at first, but just like when you started smoking and you began craving nicotine more and more, when you stick to the decision to quit smoking, you’ll eventually start craving nicotine less and less.
 Close

 We call these activities “triggers.”
-And learning to avoid them when you first quit smoking is the best way to make sure your quit journey is a success.
+And learning to avoid your triggers can help you in your quit journey.
 We can help you identify what your triggers are in the section called Identify Your Triggers.
 Close